ThalesGroup/sql-data-guard/docs/manual.md

 - **`BETWEEN`**: Between two values – Validates if the column value is within a specified range.
 - **`IN`**: In a specified list of values – Validates if the column value matches any of the values in the given list.

-These operations are validated by the `validate_restrictions` function to ensure that only supported operations are used and that they follow the correct format.

 #### **Restriction Structure**
 Each restriction in the configuration consists of the following keys:
 - **`column`**: The name of the column the restriction is applied to (e.g., `"price"` or `"order_id"`).
 - **`value`** or **`values`**: The value(s) to compare the column against: